 The strong wage growth figure for January prompted sharp volatility on the stock market, as investors worried the US Federal Reserve would quicken the pace at which it increased interest rates.

 Despite a lower-than-expected wage increase in February, many economists said longer term trends still point to higher wages.

 The US economy is in its ninth year of economic expansion, with an upswing in global growth and tax cuts passed last year helping to boost growth.

 Friday’s report from the US Labor Department showed the biggest increase in jobs since July 2016, sending major stock indexes higher.

 The three major US stock indexes climbed almost 2% by the close of trading and the Nasdaq closed at a record high. ”

 The take away from here is that wages could be better.
 Even the spectacular January wage growth was revised lower.

 Next week brings the US Retail Sales.
-As a fundamental tracker of the economy, insights into the current economic situation will provide guidance for our forex trading.Have you checked out our membership subscription?
-Enjoy your own member dashboard with exclusive premium analysis for as low as less than $0.20 a day!
-Time Limited Promotion 30% OFF.
-Secure Discounted Rates Now.
+As a fundamental tracker of the economy, insights into the current economic situation will provide guidance for our forex trading.Don't miss out!
+Get your FREE forex trading ebook!
+We think you may be interested in these articles.